top of page

 In the first session, I aim to provide a comfortable space to discuss your concerns confidentially.
 I usually begin by asking what you feel you need help with, and for some background information to help me build a picture of your difficulties.
 I will also answer any questions you might have for me about the therapy process.

 Given that therapy is a commitment, it is important that we both agree that I am the right person to help you.
-With this in mind, I usually suggest that we being with three sessions as a starting point.
-At the end of the third session we will decide together about whether or not it would be helpful to continue.
+With this in mind, I usually suggest that we being with two or three sessions as a starting point.
+At the end of these initial sessions we will decide together about whether or not it would be helpful to continue.

 If you are an adolescent, we will also include your parents or caregiver for a short part of the first session, to talk together about how the therapy process works and to ensure that we are all on the same page.